redcode-labs/neurax/README.md

  Both [InfectedHost1] and [InfectedHostN] execute command and they try to send it to another nodes with preamble preserved
 ```
 ### Reverse connections
-An interactive UDP reverse shell can be established with `NeuraxReverse()`.
+An interactive reverse shell can be established with `NeuraxReverse(proto string)`.
+The `proto` parameter should be either "tcp" or "udp".
 It will receive commands from hostname specified inside `.reverse_listener` in a form of `"<host>:<port>"`.
 If `NeuraxOpenComm()` was started before calling this function, each command will behave as described in above section.
 If it was not, commands will be executed locally.